-Sometimes Tendionosis is impossible to distinguish from Facial Adhesion and microscopic scar tissues / fibrosis that occur in the body.
+Sometimes Tendionosis is impossible to distinguish from Fascial Adhesion and microscopic scar tissues / fibrosis that occur in the body.
 They must both be broken down so they can be remodeled.
 Sometimes there is excess calcium build up at the point where the tendon anchors to the bone (Calcific Tendinosis).
 This must be broken as well.
 Because the models for understanding the elastic, collagen-based tissues (ligaments, tendons, muscles, and fascia), are virtually identical to each other; the models for treating these tissues are likewise identical.

 As you might imagine, this is fantastic news for the patient.
 Bear in mind that I have not included each and every specific area you can get tendinopathy.
 You can get tendinopathy anywhere that you have a tendon.
 The following list happens to be the areas that I treat most frequently in my clinic.

 IMPORTANT: Please note that some muscles only cross one joint.
 However, many muscles cross two joints. muscles that act on more than one joint have a greater propensity for problems.
 It also means that one muscle has the potential to give you problems (including tendinosis) at two different joints.

 - ROTATOR CUFF TENDINOSIS: The Rotator Cuff is made up of four muscles that surround the shoulder.